Keisho Shirakawa: Doosan Bears

-On July 10, 2024, Shirakawa signed a six-week contract with the Doosan Bears as an injury replacement for Brandon Waddell, who suffered a shoulder injury in June.
+On July 10, 2024, Shirakawa signed a six-week contract with the Doosan Bears as an injury replacement for Brandon Waddell, who had suffered a shoulder injury in June.
 After his initial contract expired, Doosan re-signed Shirakawa to a 15-day, 1.4 million yen contract on August 21.
 In 12 total starts split between the Landers and Bears, he compiled a 4–5 record and 5.65 ERA with 46 strikeouts across 57 1/3 innings pitched.
-On August 28, it was announced that Shirakawa would miss the remainder of the season with elbow problems.
+On August 28, it was announced that Shirakawa would miss the remainder of the season with elbow issues.

+Kia Tigers

+On May 28, 2026, Shirakawa signed a $100,000, rest–of–season contract with the Kia Tigers of the KBO League.